openmopac/openmopac.github.io/content/guides/basics.md

  END OF MOPAC PROGRAM
 ```
 MOPAC input files can be concatenated, and MOPAC will perform the corresponding calculations in sequence.
-Multiple calculations can use the `AUX` keyword, and each calculation will be reported in the `.aux` file with the delimiter:
+Multiple calculations can use the `AUX` keyword, and each calculation will be reported in the `.aux` file within the delimiter:
 ```
  START OF MOPAC FILE
 ...